When to Play a Retro FPS in Your Browser

 What to expect on first use

-Each campaign card states its one-time download before anything is fetched - about 11 MB per campaign - and later visits start from local storage.
-Campaign 1 is four episodes (36 levels); Campaign 2 is 32 levels in one continuous run.
-The engine renders widescreen at your display's frame rate and synthesizes its music on-device, so the classics feel smooth rather than shrunken.
-One campaign runs per page load; switching reloads the page and saves are unaffected.
+What to expect on first use of Retro FPS Online is a one-time campaign download stated on each card before anything is fetched - about 11 MB per campaign - with later visits starting from local storage.
+Campaign 1 is four episodes (36 levels); Campaign 2 is 32 levels in one continuous map set.

 Why trust these tools